Benjamin de Rothschild

-Benjamin de Rothschild (30 July 1963 in Neuilly-sur-Seine, France – 15 January 2021 in Pregny-Chambésy, Switzerland) was a French banker, the owner of the Edmond de Rothschild Group from 1997 until his death in 2021.
-He was the son of Edmond Adolphe (1926–1997) and Nadine (born 1932) de Rothschild.
-He was a 5th generation descendant of Sephardi-Jew of Portuguese descent Jacob Rodrigues Pereira.
+Benjamin de Rothschild (30 July 1963 – 15 January 2021) was a French banker, the owner of the Edmond de Rothschild Group from 1997 until his death in 2021.
+He was the son of Edmond Adolphe and Nadine de Rothschild.
 He was married to Ariane de Rothschild.
 In 2001, he created the professional offshore sailing racing team Gitana Team.

 In 2021, Forbes estimated his fortune was worth $1.4 billion.

 Family

 Benjamin de Rothschild was a seventh-generation descendant of the dynasty founder Mayer Amschel.
-He was the great-grandson of Edmond James de Rothschild (1845–1934) and Adelheid von Rothschild (1853–1935), the grandson of Maurice de Rothschild (1881–1957) and Noémie Halphen (1888–1968), and the only child of Edmond Adolphe and Nadine (née Lhopitalier) de Rothschild.
+He was the great-grandson of Edmond James de Rothschild and Adelheid von Rothschild, the grandson of Maurice de Rothschild and Noémie Halphen, and the only child of Edmond Adolphe and Nadine (née Lhopitalier) de Rothschild.
 His father was from a Jewish family and his mother converted to Judaism.
+He was also the great-great-great-grandson of Sephardi-Jew of Portuguese descent Jacob Rodrigues Pereira, being son of Edmond Adolphe and grandson of Noémie de Rothschild.

 Early life

-De Rothschild was born in Neuilly-sur-Seine on 30 July 1963.
+Benjamin Edmond Maurice Adolphe Henri Isaac de Rothschild was born in Neuilly-sur-Seine on 30 July 1963.
 He studied at the Swiss Institut Florimont and held a BA in Business Management from Pepperdine University.

 Banking

 After his graduation, de Rothschild worked in family-owned banks in California.
-In 1989, he returned to Europe, worked for a while at British Petroleum in London, and then launched the Compagnie de Trésorerie Benjamin de Rothschild specializing in advanced financial risk management.
+In 1989, he returned to Europe, worked for a while at British Petroleum in London, and then launched the Compagnie de Trésorerie Benjamin de Rothschild, specializing in advanced financial risk management.

 After the death of his father in 1997, de Rothschild succeeded him as chairman of the Compagnie Financière Edmond de Rothschild.
 He restructured the group's organization around key activities such as asset management and M&A. In 1999, he launched Edmond de Rothschild Investment Services in Israel where he also succeeded his father at the helm of the Caesarea Rothschild Foundation.
 In 2010, Compagnie Financière Edmond de Rothschild became the Edmond de Rothschild Group.

 In March 2015, de Rothschild named his wife Ariane de Rothschild CEO of the group, and chairwoman of the executive committee.
 In 2016, all the lifestyle-oriented assets of the group were reorganized under the Edmond de Rothschild Heritage label.
 In March 2019, the Benjamin de Rothschild family made the Edmond de Rothschild Group 100% privately owned.
 The group's French bank was consolidated within the Swiss bank which subsequently became the group's main holding structure.
 Ariane de Rothschild became chairman of the new group.